pyvideo/richard/docs/contributors/dev_resources.rst

   I additionally use `nose-progressive
   <http://pypi.python.org/pypi/nose-progressive/>`_ because then the test
   output is easier to read.
+I highly recommend it.

 * `jingo <https://github.com/jbalogh/jingo>`_ and
   `jinja2 <http://jinja.pocoo.org/>`_